Docencia-fmrico/visual-behavior-rosqui/README.md

     $ sudo apt-get install ros-noetic-usb-cam-*

-By the way, if you get in trouble with any package you may need to download a github repository related to the package
+By the way, if you get in trouble with any package you may need to download a github repository related to the package.

 </details>

 <details><summary><b>Commands Used</b></summary>

-(See alvaro’s PDF and add all aplications used “Darknet Ros" and all packages you need to download)
+- <b>See Darknet Ros using 3D camera</b>

+    You should follow the followings steps:

+        $ roslaunch openni2_launch openni2.launch
+        $ roslaunch darknet_ros darknet_ros.launch image:=/camera/rgb/image_raw/

+- <h4>See Darknet Ros using usb camera</h3>

+    You should follow the followings steps:
+        $ roscore
+        $ rosrun usb_cam usb_cam_node
+        $ rosrun cameras_cpp nodo_camera
+        $ roslaunch darknet_ros darknet_ros.launch iamge:=/usb_cam/image_raw/

 </details>

 <details><summary><b>Behaviour tree</b></summary>